columbia/PrivateKube/simulator/README.md

 # Privacy Budget Scheduling Simulator

-Our microbenchmark evaluation of the DPF privacy budget scheduling algorithm uses a simulator, whose code is available here.
-This simulator supports controlled evaluation of several scheduling algorithms we develop for differential privacy budgets, including: round-robin, first-come-first-serve, and DPF algorithms.
-For more information about the algorithms and our evaluation, please refer to our [PrivateKube paper](https://columbia.github.io/PrivateKube/papers/osdi2021privatekube.pdf).
+This simulator is used for prototyping and microbenchmark evaluation of privacy budget scheduling algorithms.
+It supports controlled evaluation of DPF algorithms against baseline algorithms, including round-robin, first-come-first-serve.
+In addition to privacy budget, it also simulates the scheduling of compute resources, e.g. CPU, memory.
 ## Setup

 (Note: These instructions assume that the initial current directory is the root of the PrivateKube directory; paths are relative to that.)